 Overtraining has been shown to affect blood levels of important neurotransmitters such as glutamine, dopamine and 5-HTP, which can lead to feelings of depression and chronic fatigue.
 The stress caused by intense, excessive exercise can negatively affect the hypothalamic-pituitary axis, possibly causing conditions such as hypothyroidism.
 Hypothyroidism is known to cause depression, weight gain, and digestive disfunction along with a variety of other symptoms.
 As we know, high stress in general can cause symptoms of hypothyroidism, and the stress caused by excessive, intense exercise is no exception.

-Another major effect that extreme exercise has on our bodies is an immediate increase in cortisol, the hormone that is released when the body is under stress.
 Heavy-resistance exercises are found to stimulate markedly acute cortisol responses, similar to those responses found in marathon running.
 Chronically high levels of cortisol can increase your risk for a variety of health issues, such as sleep disturbances, digestive issues, depression, weight gain, and memory impairment.
 Excess cortisol also encourages fat gain, particularly around the abdomen.

 When a goal of exercise is to lose weight or improve energy, overtraining can clearly be a major barrier to achieving those goals.